 - meet socially and in the workplace

-Read more about the Suffolk Lesbian, Gay, Bisexual and Transgender (LGB&T) Staff Network.
+Read more about the Lesbian, Gay, Bisexual and Transgender (LGB&T) Staff Network.

 Women’s Staff Network

-The Women’s staff group is an opportunity for women to share their work experiences, information and to support each other.
+The Women’s staff network is an opportunity for women to share their work experiences, information, and to support each other.

 This can be done virtually to include the whole county, or locally if you want to take an issue forward, such as celebrating part-time and flexible working.